 Good Monday morning, everyone!
-Please welcome back our wonderful assistant Tiffany!
+Please enjoy this re-post from our wonderful assistant Tiffany!
 Tiffany is a college student studying film production.
-She has pretty much grown up at Walt Disney World, since her dad is a 30+ year veteran cast member, and she is a great help here at Magical Mouse Schoolhouse.
-Today, Tiffany shares her memories of swimming with the sharks at Typhoon Lagoon.
+She has pretty much grown up at Walt Disney World, since her dad is a 30+ year veteran cast member, and she has been a great help here at Magical Mouse Schoolhouse.
+Today, Tiffany shares her memories of swimming with the sharks at Disney’s Typhoon Lagoon.
 Sure looks like fun!

 It’s been a long time since I’ve last been to Disney’s Typhoon Lagoon water park.
 However I still remember swimming through the freezing water, the colorful schools of tropical fish, the gigantic but graceful stingrays, and of course the sharks.
 Not only is Typhoon Lagoon uniquely themed and another fine example of Disney Imagineering magic, but it offers the Shark Reef which is a safe way to explore life under the sea.
 A sunken tanker surrounds an unforgettable experience.